garyjohnson/garyjohnson.github.io/_posts/2019-03-04-enclosure-rough-ins.md

 A couple years back before I knew the difference, I was working in a **direct modeling** tool, the now-defunct [Autodesk 123D Design](https://www.autodesk.com/solutions/123d-apps) (which was a wonderful, simple, intuitive tool, but that's neither here nor there).
 I ended up designing the most complex model I've built yet -- an internet-connected, [Raspberry Pi](https://www.raspberrypi.org)-powered, touchscreen RGB lamp for an [Introduction to Connected Devices course at Case Western Reserve University](http://bulletin.case.edu/course-descriptions/eecs/).

-It was completely tooless and featured an interlocking sliding-rail system for opening and closing, as well as mounting features for the hardware inside:
+It was pretty complex -- it was tooless and had an interlocking sliding-rail system for opening and closing, as well as mounting features for the hardware inside:

 ![lampi](../../images/button03/lampi.gif)